KeeKTechie/KeekTechie/README.md

 ---

-> “Building the future one line of code at a time.”
+> “Building the future one line of code at a time.” - Keerah
+> “I don’t just want to use AI—I want to create it with soul.” – Kamaldeen

 ---